ship

 To put or secure in its place.

-To take in (water) over the sides of a vessel.
+To take in or take on (water) over the sides of a vessel.

 (RQ:Maturin Melmoth)